envwarden/envwarden/README.md

   You might want to define the name based on your server or environment (e.g. `staging`, `development`, `production`)
-* Add custom fields for each secure environment variable you need (fields can be either text or hidden)
+* Add custom fields for each secure environment variable you need (fields can be text, hidden or boolean)
 * You can add as many fields as you need, and you can also create multiple items, as long as they match the same search term (their secrets would be combined)
+* You can also copy attachments on the searched items to a destination folder
 * You should use separate logins for each environment, and ideally limit server access to only the secrets it needs, but it's up to you how to manage it